 BlueCart's sitemap contains around 1,000 URLs.
 None of them include pricing, plans, cost, or buy in the path.

-- Every CTA goes to demo booking
+- Every call-to-action button goes to demo booking

 Industry pages, product pages, and feature pages all route to /book-a-demo or /request-a-demo.
 There's no public price you can verify before talking to sales.